Abhishek134/StarIO/README.md

 To reset or reinstall the plugin run:
 `cordova platform rm ios` //This removes the platform, however does not remove the plugin that is downloaded.
-`cordova state reset`  //This removes the platform and removes the plugin
+`ionic state reset`  //This removes the platform and removes the plugin